 After finishing her Doctorate, Tania moved to Toronto, Canada to live and work for a year before returning to settle in Brisbane.
 In that time, she took the opportunity to work with the world-renowned Centre for Addiction and Mental Health, helping to independently evaluate their online self-help gambling intervention, and sharing her own research and knowledge of technology addictions.
 Passionate about starting conversations with the wider community about the issue, Tania also contributed as an expert panellist at the premier of ‘InRealLife’, a film exposing the internet’s addictive side, at the Rendezvous with Madness Festival, one of the largest mental health-focused arts festivals in the world.

-Since returning to Australia, Tania has divided her time working in a nationally renowned e-Psychology research team at QUT, where she helps develop, test and promote cutting-edge online and phone-based mental health treatments, working in a busy private practice helping numerous adults and adolescents with technology and other addictions (as well as a range of other disorders), and sharing her expertise on technology addictions and screen time with parents, teachers, students and the wider community through her educational seminars.
+Since returning to Australia, Tania has divided her time working in a nationally renowned e-Psychology research team at QUT, where she helps develop, test and promote cutting-edge online and phone-based mental health treatments, working in a busy private practice helping numerous adults and young adults with technology and other addictions (as well as a range of other disorders), and sharing her expertise on technology addictions and screen time with parents, school staff, young people and adults the wider community through her educational seminars.

 Tania is regularly sought after by the media for comment on technology and addiction issues.
 She has spoken numerous times on radio and television, been interviewed on multiple occasions for newspaper and web articles, and is highly regarded as one of Australia’s leading experts in the area.